sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - The organisation must ensure controls are implemented to ensure the requirements are met.
+* - You must ensure controls are implemented to ensure the requirements are met.
   - Control implementation should be systematic and directly aligned to the internal and stakeholder requirements.
   - Mandatory
 ```